dmateos/djbase/README.md

 - Saves about an hour of fucking around.
 - Will add more stuff overtime as i extract it from projects i do.

+### Serverless/Elastic Beanstalk ready
+- settings.py can use sqlite/mysql based on env var switch.
+- os.environ.get() used for db/auth etc for slipping in serverless/eb settings.

 ### Bootstrap 4 setup
 - Some basic templates
 - Lib installed/style setup